Roda de Fogo

-Roda de Fogo is a Brazilian telenovela produced and broadcast by TV Globo.
+Roda de Fogo ("Wheel of Fire") is a Brazilian telenovela produced and broadcast by TV Globo.
 It premiered on 25 August 1986 and ended on 20 March 1987, with a total of 179 episodes.
-It's the thirty sixth "novela das oito" to be aired on the timeslot.
-It is created by Lauro César Muniz and directed by Dennis Carvalho.
+It's the thirty-sixth "novela das oito" to be aired on the timeslot.
+It was created by Lauro César Muniz and directed by Dennis Carvalho.